clearroad/clearroad-api/guide/source/includes/_clearroad_class.md

 `sync()`

-Similar to the `repair` method of `jio`, this will synchronize or repair the storage and all data within.
+Synchronizes the local storage with the ClearRoad Platform (will make sure both storage contain the same data).

 ## allDocs

-> Query the documents:
+> Query the documents from ClearRoad Platform:

 ```javascript--browser
 cr.allDocs({